 •The diagram is generated for speeds between start and end factor times the current input value for speed.

 •The number of speeds is the number of calculation points.
 Reduce it for faster calculation.
+For harmonic response over speed a larger value leads to smoother curves.

 •The number of harmonics shows additional lines for multiples of shaft speed.